INFO-4602-5602/project-2-ncwit-team-5/Submission/README.md

 MAJOR.to_csv('Major.csv')

 In this graph we read dataset from “Major.csv” in data folder.
 We want to show the total male students number in different major.
 This bar chart X axis is different majors, the Y axis is “Totals, Male: Total Declared Majors (Tot.
-M)”, through this graph we can see the most popular major for male students is computer science.
+M)”.We design this graph because we want to now what major is the most favorite major for male student.
+Through this graph we can see the most popular major for male students is computer science.
+More htna one thousand male students choose this major.

 Interactions: